A Soothing Setting for the Anxious ADHD Child

 Go green around the house.
 Go a step further and give your child her own plant to care for in her room.
 Plants add oxygen to the atmosphere, and some, like the Boston fern, can detoxify indoor air.
 If that’s not amazing enough, looking at green plants has a calming effect on the body.

 Get rid of artificial scents and go natural.
 Artificial scents, like those found in candles and air fresheners, may contribute to asthma and adversely affect the brain.
 Replace them with essential oils, which are proven to be medicinally therapeutic for many things that ail you.
-Lavender is my favorite for promoting calmness and alleviating depression.
+Lavender is my favorite for promoting calmness and alleviating sadness.

 These changes at home can make a world of difference for the entire family.
 Adults, kids, and pets will benefit.
 And don’t worry, mom.
 You can get your groove on when the kids go to school!